DrDoIt/DrDoIt/README.md

 - 😄 Pronouns: he/him
 - 👀 I’m interested in making music as well as programming, meditation, gaming (video and board), friends and family
 - 🌱 I’m currently learning how to get my skills sharp enough to collaborate on projects
-- 💞️ I’m looking to collaborate on games, GUIs or mindfulness apps.
-Lately I have been very interested in Linux desktop environments and distributions
+- 💞️ I’m looking to collaborate on games.
 - 📫 How to reach me: dewittgeology@gmail.com
 - 🎸 [Listen to Demonbow on Spotify](https://open.spotify.com/artist/3ECcthL592CrUg2mK7gIoU?si=_5_29LOdT9Gog-nFAmdC0Q)